zzzprojects/docs/learndapper.com/pages/dapper-query/selecting-multiple-results.md

 ---
 title: Dapper QueryMultiple, QueryMultipleAsync
-description: The Dapper QueryMultiple method allows you to select multiple results from a database in a single query and then, after reading those results for mapping them.
+description: The Dapper QueryMultiple method allows you to select multiple results from a database in a single query and then, after reading those results, map them.
 canonical: /dapper-query/selecting-multiple-results
 status: Published
-lastmod: 2024-10-17
+lastmod: 2025-06-15
 ---

 # Querying Multiple Results With Dapper

 You can execute multiple queries in a single SQL statement using the `QueryMultiple` method (if the [database provider](/database-providers) supports it).
 Once executed, you can map the returned results to multiple objects using methods such as `Read<T>`, `ReadFirst<T>`, `ReadSingle<T>` and more.

 The Dapper `QueryMultiple` method allows you to select multiple results from a database query.
-That feature is very useful for selecting multiple results sets at once, thus avoiding unnecessary round trips to the database server.
+That feature is very useful for selecting multiple result sets at once, thus avoiding unnecessary round trips to the database server.

  - The `QueryMultiple` method provides a simple way of fetching data stored in different tables or views with a single database query.
  - By using dapper's `QueryMultiple` method, you can select multiple rows from different tables in one go, saving time and resources.